 On a national level, the UFCW represents thousands of cannabis workers across the United States.
 UFCW members in the cannabis industry work in dispensaries, labs, delivery, kitchens, manufacturing, processing, grow facilities, and more — helping workers secure better wages, protection from unfair discipline, and great benefits with a union contract.
 By supporting targeted legislative efforts, along with negotiating the best contracts for workers, we’ve been able to set high standards throughout the industry.

-If you work in the cannabis industry and are interested in learning more about unionizing your workplace, please contact Mike Thompson at email@example.com or fill out our completely confidential Union Interest Form.
+If you work in the cannabis industry and are interested in learning more about unionizing your workplace, please contact Director of Cannabis Peter White at firstname.lastname@example.org or fill out our completely confidential Union Interest Form.

 Cannabis Workers Rising: Get updates on cannabis union activity around the country on the UFCW’s official cannabis Instagram, @cannabisworkersrising